ITISFoundation/ti-planning-tool-manual/docs/services/post_processing.md

 </p>

 The sorting can be done using the scaling sliders on top (1.), where the weight (importance) of each metric can be set.
 The table is then sorted according to the score resulting from this weighting.
 The score is also shown in the last table column.
 For additional information regarding these metrics, check the [**Background**](/docs/background/background.md) section.
 Alternatively, the table can be sorted according to a single metric by clicking on the column name (2.).

+A 3D scatter plot helps visually judge the compromise between the different performance metrics of the current selection, compared to alternative [Pareto-optimal](/docs/background/multi_goal_optimization) solutions.

 Once a promising setup has been identified, you can load the corresponding fields and data by clicking Load (3.).
 A sweep over channel weights is performed to render subsequent exporation more interactive and responsive.
 The progress of the sweep is shown below the table (4.).